joeynmt/joeynmt/docs/source/faq.rst

 Debugging
 ^^^^^^^^^
 - **My model doesn't get better.
 What can I do?**
+   - *Synthetic data*: If you modified the code, it might help to inspect tensors and outputs manually for a synthetic task like the reverse task presented in the :ref:`tutorial`.
+   - *Data*: If you're working with a standard model, doublecheck whether your data is properly aligned, properly pre-processed, properly filtered and whether the vocabularies cover a reasonable amount of tokens.
+   - *Hyperparameters*: Try a smaller/larger/deeper/shallower model architecture with smaller/larger learning rates, different optimizers and turn off schedulers.
+It might be worth to try different initialization options.
+Train longer and validate less frequently, maybe training just takes longer than you'd expect.

 - **My model takes too much memory.
 What can I do?**
+   Consider reducing ``batch_size``.
+The mini-batch size can be virtually increased by a factor of *k* by setting ``batch_multiplier`` to *k*.
+   Tensor operations are still performed with ``batch_size`` instances each, but model updates are done after *k* of these mini-batches.

 - **My model is too slow.
 What can I do?**
 - **My model stopped improving, but didn't stop training.
 What can I do?**
 - **My model performs well on the validation set, but terrible on the test set.
 What's wrong?**